2018 Global T20 Canada

-The 2018 Global T20 Canada (also known as Canada Dry Global T20 Canada for sponsorship reasons) of the Global T20 Canada, was a 20-over cricket cricket tournament played in Canada.
+The 2018 Global T20 Canada (also known as Canada Dry Global T20 Canada for sponsorship reasons) of the Global T20 Canada, was a professional Twenty20 cricket tournament that was played in Canada.
 It was the first edition of the tournament and ran from 28 June to 15 July 2018.
 Six teams took part, with all the matches played at the Maple Leaf Cricket Club in King City, Ontario.

 A player draft took place on 3 June 2018.
 Approximately 1,600 players registered for the draft, with 600 of those from Canada.
 Ahead of the draft, the following ten international cricketers were named as marquee players: Shahid Afridi, Dwayne Bravo, Chris Gayle, Chris Lynn, Lasith Malinga, David Miller, Sunil Narine, Andre Russell, Darren Sammy and Steve Smith.
-Smith played in the opening match of the tournament and Warner played in the second match of the tournament, both played their first representative matches since being found guilty of ball-tampering during the third Test match between South Africa and Australia in March 2018.
+Smith played in the opening match of the tournament and Warner played in the second match of the tournament, both played their first representative matches since being found guilty of ball-tampering during the third Test match between South Africa and Australia in March 2018, and handed 12-month suspension "from all international and domestic cricket" although they were "permitted to play club cricket" during the suspension period.

-In the final, Vancouver Knights defeated Cricket West Indies B Team by seven wickets to win the tournament.
+In the final, Vancouver Knights defeated West Indies B by seven wickets to win the tournament.